oer4sdi/OER-MetadataAccessVia-OGC-CSW/Storyboard.md

-# Using ISO Metadata and OGC Catalog Services to find data on Protected Sites in Lower Saxony
+# Using ISO Metadata and OGC Catalog Services to find data on Protected Sites in Germany

 ## 1. Overview

-This learning material is a technical tutorial on how to access and use metadata in an SDI to find data on Protected Sites that is needed for windfarm planning.
+This learning material is a technical tutorial on how to access and use metadata in an SDI to find data on Protected Sites that is needed for windfarm planning in Germany.

-This tutorial will give you some background on how to access INSPIRE Metadata via OGC Catalog Services.
-Once you have completed this tutorial, you will be able to answer the following questions:
+After using this tutorial, you will be able to understand,

-* Why use INSPIRE metadata?
+* how metadata supports the discoverability of datasets and services in an SDI,
-* How to read XML-Metadata?
+* the role of the ISO and INSPIRE metadata standards,
-* What's OGC CSW?
-How to organize Metadata in a Catalog Service?
+* the role of OGC catalog services (CSW) in an SDI,
-* How to access INSPIRE Metadata via classic OGC CSW?
+* how to access OGC Catalog services (CSW) and INSPIRE compliant metadata with QIS and Python Notebooks, and
-* How to access OGC CSW in QGIS and Python?
+* current trends in SDI development that will change the way we’re working with metadata.

 It is structured as follows:
 __Chapter 1:__ About this module